doctorrustynelson/compa-sim/README.md

 ![NPM License](https://img.shields.io/npm/l/compa-sim.svg)

 ##Overview
-compa-sim is a ìgenericî node.js computer architecture simulator built to simulate running machine code for a user specified set of instructions in a way that allowed for customization and tweaking of a variety of aspects.
+compa-sim is a ‚Äúgeneric‚Äù node.js computer architecture simulator built to simulate running machine code for a user specified set of instructions in a way that allowed for customization and tweaking of a variety of aspects.
 This includes how the instructions work, special flags, number of registers, forcing faults, etc.

 ##Installation